conda-incubator/conda-store-ui/README.md

 ## Development

-To get started with conda-store-ui development, there are a couple of options.
+To get started with conda-store-ui development, there are a couple of options, depending on the type of changes you are working on.
 This guide will help you to set up your local development environment.

 ### Prerequsites
 Before setting up conda-store ui, you must prepare your environment.